-You can change the settings on your social media accounts to reduce how many alcohol ads you see.
+You can show your students how to change the settings on their social media accounts to reduce how many alcohol ads they see.
 The Alcohol and Drug Foundation (ADF) have prepared a guide to help.

-Discuss and critically evaluate examples in the media
+Encourage students to critically evaluate messages in the media

 Discuss some common advertisements that they see on television or social media and identify the tactics have been used to try to sell the product.
-You could bring this up when you see an ad or alcohol use is shown in a TV show or movie you are watching with your child.
-This can help it feel less like a lecture.
 Below are some questions to help start these discussions.